tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 A client which supports this document SHALL send an empty "delegated_credential" extension in its ClientHello.

-If the extension is present, the server MAY send a DelegatedCredential extension containing the credential in the response.
+If the extension is present, the server MAY send a DelegatedCredential extension.
 If the extension is not present, the server MUST NOT send a credential.
 A credential MUST NOT be provided unless a Certificate message is also sent.

+When negotiating TLS 1.3, and using Delegated credentials, the server MUST send the DelegatedCredential as an extension in the CertificateEntry of its end entity certificate.
+When negotiating TLS 1.2, the DelegatedCredential MUST be sent as an extension in the ServerHello.

+The DelegatedCredential is a signed structure, containing a public key and is signed by the end-entity certificate.
+Both the credential's signature as well as the credential's public key are subject to the supported signature algorithms.
+A Delegated credential MUST NOT be negotiated by the server if its signature is not compatible with any of the supported signature algorithms or the credential's public key is not usable with the supported signature algorithms of the client, even if the client advertises support for delegated credentials.

 On receiving a credential and a certificate chain, the client validates the certificate chain and matches the end-entity certificate to the server's